nfstream/nfstream.github.io/docs/index.md

 ### Aggregating packets into flows

-* Dealing with a big pcap file and just want to aggregate it as network flows? **nfstream** make this path easier in few lines:
+* Dealing with a big pcap file and just want to aggregate it as network flows? **NFStream** make this path easier in few lines:

 ```python
 from nfstream import NFStreamer